 For those seeking turtles, head to the Gili islands off of Bali and the dive site they nickname ‘turtle city’.
 I was told by my dive instructor that if I only saw 10 that was considered unlucky!

-Tulamben, Bali – World War 2 Wreck Dive – The Liberty Bell
+Scuba diving in Tulamben, Bali – World War 2 Wreck Dive – The Liberty Bell

 Thailand has some great dive spots and while some of them may not be as incredible and colourful as they once were, the reasonable prices and wide availability of dive centres will always keep me coming back for more diving.
 As far as I know Koh Tao still claims to be one of the cheapest places to do your Open Water certification, which is where I did my first diving certificate 4 years ago, and it’s been an obsession ever since.
 I have over 70 dives and most of them have taken place in Thailand.
 I still have a few more dive places to try out in the near future though.